 – Use a hand-vac or the extension of the vacuum to clean off the bits of dust or debris that falls off while the centerpiece is built.

 – More natural-looking (wax-coating-free) produce can be found at natural food stores.

 – Be very careful when using votives with dried branches or flowers.
 Practice fire safety.

 Tada!
 Your centerpiece is finished.
 It’s time to get out the holiday dishes and set that gorgeous table.
 Enjoy the family, the food and have a wonderful Thanksgiving!

-Credits: Images, styling & text by Amy Christie.
+Credits: Images by Amy Christie.